fenglyu/terraform-provider-netbox/website/docs/r/available_prefixes.html.md

 ---

 # netbox\_available\_prefixes
+Carve a prefix based on a prarent prefix or its ID.
-Carve a prefix `A prefix is an IPv4 or IPv6 network and mask expressed in CIDR notation (e.g. 192.0.2.0/24)` based on a prarent prefix or its ID.
+>A prefix is an IPv4 or IPv6 network and mask expressed in CIDR notation (e.g. 192.0.2.0/24)

 ## Example Usage
 ```hcl